 Kala has been singing for as long as she can remember.
-She has spent most of her professional singing life in opera (and as a mezzo!) but also adores singing French and Spanish art song (with a particular love for zarzuela) and German Lieder as well as Jazz.
+She has spent much of her professional singing life in opera (and as a mezzo!) but also adores singing French and Spanish art song (with a particular love for zarzuela), German Lieder, and Jazz.
 Over the years, life has taken her from Europe to South America to the U.S. and back again several times where, along the way she had the opportunity to sing for three Presidents including at the London Inaugural Ball for President Barack Obama.
-She has worked for the U.S. Department of Justice, as a gemologist, in the technology sector, and now as an entrepreneur with Five Senses Tastings.
-She grew up speaking both German and English (but she left Germany at age 13 so please forgive her if she can really only talk about horses and ballet!) and is also fluent in Spanish.
+She has worked for the Criminal Division of the U.S. Department of Justice, as a gemologist, in the technology sector, and now as an entrepreneur with Five Senses Tastings and Co-Founder of a newly launched cocktail business, Song and Tonic (www.songandtonic).
+She speaks German, English, and Spanish, and is proficient in French.
 Kala earned a B.A. in Political Science from Barnard College of Columbia University and a Master of Music degree from The Boston Conservatory.
-She is also a certified Spanish-English translator and Grant Writer.
-Kala moved to Los Angeles in 2016 and is thrilled to be living her true artistic passion with Five Senses Tastings.
+She is also a certified Spanish-English translator and Grant Writer, holds the California Wine Appellation Specialist title and is also WSET Level 2 certified.
 Learn more about Kala: www.kalamaxym.com.

 A Los Angeles native, Molly Miller grew up performing in a rock band with her four siblings.
 In May she graduated with her doctorate in guitar performance at the University of Southern California.
 She received both her Bachelors and Masters in Music from USC’s Thornton School of Music.